-- Thesis/Claim: Respond to the prompt with a historically defensible claim that establishes a line of reasoning. - Contextualization: Describe a historical context relevant to the prompt. - Evidence: Support an argument in response to the prompt using at least six documents.
-Use at least one additional piece of specific historical evidence (beyond that found in the documents) relevant to an argument about the prompt. - Analysis and Reasoning: For at least three documents, explain how or why the document's point of view, purpose, historical situation, and/or audience is relevant to an argument.
-Demonstrate an understanding of the historical development that is the focus of the prompt, using evidence to support or modify an argument that addresses the question.
+- Respond to the prompt with a historically defensible thesis or claim that establishes a line of reasoning. - Describe a broader historical context relevant to the prompt. - Support an argument in response to the prompt using at least six documents. - Use at least one additional piece of specific historical evidence (beyond that found in the documents) relevant to an argument about the prompt. - For at least three documents, explain how or why the document's point of view, purpose, historical situation, and/or audience is relevant to an argument. - · Use evidence to corroborate, qualify, or modify an argument that addresses the prompt.